jonkpirateboy/shazall/README.md

 * Enter the venv: `source sazall/venv/bin/activate`
 * Enter this command: `python3 shazall-lastfm-get-session.py`
-* Answer the quiestions and the script will get your session_key saved to shazall-settings.json automatically
+* Enter your username and password when promted, and the script will get your session_key and seve it to shazall-settings.json automatically.

 Exit the venv: `deactivate`